Leadership Shenandoah County kicked off the program with a Retreat at Bryce Resort. After class time they moved on to the Zip Line.

 To enhance an understanding of the complex issues facing Shenandoah County through educational programs, exposure to community leaders and the structures they operate within, and through discussions on current issues facing the County.

-This is a nine-month program from September through May.
-Sessions will be held once a month during this timeframe on a Friday and will generally run 8:00-3:30.
+This is an eight-month program from September through April.
+Sessions will be held once a month during this timeframe on a Friday and will generally run 8:00-4:30.
 Lunch and a light breakfast are provided for each session.
 Topics include Leadership, Agriculture/Tourism, Local Government, Education, Public Safety, Health Care, Business/Industry, Non-Profit/Media, and the final session involves group presentations from the cohort.
 Sessions are led by a combination of community leaders, professional facilitators, and specialists in the respective fields.

 Board of Directors: